Angle-Based Sensor Network Localization: Angle-Based Sensor Network Localization

 \subsubsection{Sensing capability}

-In this paper, we consider that each sensor only senses relative bearing measurements from its immediate neighbors, which can be easily captured by vision-based sensors \cite{Buckley17,Zhao18}.
+In this paper, we consider that each sensor only senses relative bearing measurements from its immediate neighbors, which can be captured by vision-based sensors \cite{Buckley17,Zhao18}.
 Moreover, we consider a GPS-denied environment, in which each sensor has an independent coordinate system.
 As a result, each pair of sensors may have different understandings about their relative bearing.
-Note that in the literature of bearing-based network localization, e.g., \cite{Zhu14,Zhao16}, bearings have to be measured in the global coordinate frame in general.

-In fact, it is interesting to observe that for each sensor $i$, the angle between any pair of edges joining $i$ is invariant to different coordinate frames.
-In addition, such angle can always be computed by bearings measured in the local coordinate frame.
+Such a setting is actually equivalent to assuming that each sensor senses angles subtended at itself.